mpaviotti/mpaviotti.github.com/phd.markdown

 the light at the end of it.

 A PhD is, in my opinion, a 2-players game and the success of the game is essentially based on the **relationship** between the two players, the student and the supervisor.
 The best scenario possible is when student and supervisor collaborate with each other the same energy and commitment.
-The problems **usually** arise when one of the two are not committed as much as the other and, unfortunately, the one that loses the game is always the student, since it is the one who needs a PhD.

-As a supervisor I am committed to supervise students and to do my best to ensure their research progresses in a constant and timely manner, but rest assured, a **PhD is a lot of work** and you will need to focus if you want to get through it.
+As a supervisor I am committed to supervise students and to do my best to ensure their research progresses in a constant and timely manner, but rest assured that there is **is a lot of work up ahead** and you will need to focus if you want to get through it.

-The failure rate for a PhD student is typically very high (yes! not everyone gets to the end of the line successfully) and this is because a high rate of PhD students do not understand what a serious commitment a PhD really is.
-Thus it is **crucial** to find an advisor whose interests match yours and **a person who you feel comfortable working with**.
+The failure rate for PhD students is typically very high (not everyone gets to the end of the line successfully) thus it is **crucial** to find an advisor whose interests match yours and **a person who you feel comfortable working with**.

 In particular, if you want to work with me you need to have a theoretically-inclined mindset.
 I like the following citation: